Uber Vs. Lyft Driving In 2019

 If you’re in or near a larger market, and you plan on driving at least part of the time in the city, Lyft may be a better option.

-While it’s true that Uber still has more riders, they also have more drivers, so it’s not like that creates an earnings advantage.
+While it’s true that Uber still has more riders, they also have more drivers, so it’s not like that creates a huge earnings advantage.
 In most larger markets, drivers can now make as much, if not more, on Lyft as they can on Uber, with higher satisfaction levels.
 In fact, nationally, Lyft drivers earn more per hour that Uber drivers.
-However, if you’re in a small town, Uber is likely to be busier overall.

 Whether You Sign Up For Lyft Or Uber First, Eventually Sign Up For Both